Chelsea Randall: Personal life

 Off the field, Randall works at the Adelaide Football Club as a community programs officer.
 In addition to her work, Randall is studying to become a physical education teacher.

 In 2015 and 2016, Randall lived and worked in the remote mining town of Newman in the Pilbara region of Western Australia.
 She regularly completed a thirteen-hour drive in order to play for Swan Districts in the WAWFL.

 In 2020, Randall competed on The Amazing Race Australia 5 with Marijana Rajčić as a "stowaway team".
 In post-show interviews, the two revealed that they had started dating before filming began.
+The pair announced their engagement on 5 March 2023 and the birth of their son on 29 October 2023.